Liyubov/placemaking_analysis/README.md

 3. topic modeling of the text
 4. statistical text analysis

+## Motivation
 The main motivation behind analysis of placemaking events is to answer the questions: "What are succesfull placemaking activities?
 How to disentangle those activities into phases for better understanding and facilitation of outcomes?"

+Often place-making activities are quite demanding in documenting and sense-making.
+Hence one needs to make sure they are assisted in a relevant and correct way within the ethical AI framework.